zauberzeug/rosys/docs/examples/steering.md

 # Steering

-The following example simulates a robot that can be steered using keyboard controls or a joystick.
+The following example simulates a robot that can be steered using keyboard controls or a joystick via web interface.

 ```python hl_lines="12-13"
 {!src/example_steering.py !}